victoriasmi/about/README.md

 :hammer_and_wrench: I can build a website from scratch: from UX / UI design to a working service

-:anatomical_heart: I hope to make a difference and it's important for me that results of my work are beneficial to people's lives
+:anatomical_heart: I hope to make a difference and take part in projects beneficial to people's lives

 ### My tech stack: